-Accordingly, we have also considered whether the risks attached to the release of the withheld passages in documents 2 and 5 are outweighed by the public interest in accessing the requested documents.
+Accordingly, we have also considered whether the risks attached to the release of the protected passages and documents are outweighed by the public interest in accessing the requested documents.
 We have not been able to identify any such public interest capable of overriding the commercial interests of the companies concerned.
 The public interest in this specific case rather lies on the protection of the legitimate confidentiality interests of the stakeholders concerned to ensure that the Commission continues to receive useful contributions for its negotiations with its trading partners.